cf73/humanity/content/collections/pages/donate.md

         marks:
           -
             type: italic
-        text: 'THI is a 501(c)(3), so all donations are tax deductible in the United States..'
+        text: 'The Humanity Initiative is a 501(c)(3), so all donations are tax deductible in the United States..'
 main_image: '-humanity-first-cover.jpeg'
 ---